mitchelljustin/pragmatic-lightning/index.md

 {{site.title}} is a guide for building an app that accepts Bitcoin micropayments using [Lightning Network](http://lightning.network/).

-Unlike other guides, {{site.title}} focuses on building a fully functional Lightning app with the lowest amount of time and effort.
+Unlike other guides, {{site.title}} focuses on building a fully functional app running on Lightning testnet with the lowest amount of time and effort.

 You can get up and running in 10 minutes, and finish the full guide in less than 1 hour.